Heavy quarkonium dynamics at next-to-leading order in the binding energy over temperature: Derivation of the NLO Lindblad equation

 where on the left $\Gamma[ \rho_{u}^{l}(r) ]$ represents a functional returning the width and on the right the trace is over color, angular momentum, and position.
-Partial widths with respect to each of the quantum numbers are given by
+The partial widths with respect to each of the color channels are given by